CodeMyst/pastry/README.md

 you can get the binaries from the [release page](https://github.com/CodeMyst/pastry/releases) or build it from source

+there is an arch package in the aur: [pastry-aur](https://aur.archlinux.org/packages/pastry/)

+soon there will be packages for ubuntu and windows

 to build from source you will need dmd and dub, then just run `dub build`

 ## usage